My First Week Trying to be a Full-Time Artist

 Given that you didn’t actually accomplish much of anything on Day One, you are now hit with the reality of your lack of consistent income.

 Google has become your best friend.
 You might learn from others who have ventured down this path.
 You will surely find blog after blog of “How I made 10K My First Month of Blogging.”
 Avoid that nonsense.
 You are a true artist and you are not looking for a get-rich-quick scheme.

 …but if someone would pay you for your slightly haphazard blog posts, you wouldn’t turn it down.

-You’ve got 600 ‘To Do’ lists detailing each move you could make to promote your art.
-You’ve started three blogs, a Facebook page, Instagram account, Pinterest board, Google + profile, journaled your feelings, called your mother for a pep talk, watched an entire season of Gilmore Girls while you stared at a blank canvas, and reorganized your underwear drawer.
+You have 600 ‘To Do’ lists detailing each move you could make to promote your art.
+You’ve started three blogs, a Facebook page, an Instagram account, a Pinterest board, Google + profile, journaled your feelings, called your mother for a pep talk, watched an entire season of Gilmore Girls while you stared at a blank canvas, and reorganized your underwear drawer.

 A clear plan of what to do with your life still eludes you.

 You slept funny the night before.
 You dreamed someone siphoned all the money from your savings account which reminded you that your mortgage is due next week.
 You managed to doodle a bit that morning, but then questioned the purpose of life.
 Is it degrading to sell yourself?
 Will anyone understand your art?

 How will you feed the children?! …But you don’t actually have children.
 Regardless, it feels like something you should worry about.

 Your previously abundant creative drive has now withered.
 Oh, the pressure!